googlecodelabs/cloud-nebulous-serverless/noncloud/python/sheets/README.md

 ## Python 3 version (Python 2 compatible)

 This sample is offered in Python 3, but the code itself is Python 2-compatible.
-Instructions on running it under 2.x will leverage the resources of the [Cloud API Python sample](https://github.com/googlecodelabs/cloud-nebulous-serverless/tree/main/cloud/python) which provides a more complete experiencce as it has all configuration available to support 2.x deployments.
+Instructions on running it under 2.x will leverage the resources of the [Cloud API Python sample](https://github.com/googlecodelabs/cloud-nebulous-serverless/tree/main/cloud/python) which provides a more complete experience as it has all configuration available to support 2.x deployments.

 > NOTES:
 > - For local or Cloud Run deployments, there are little/no updates to go from Python 2 to 3.